vsoch/elfcall/docs/getting_started/background.rst

 So we then start with the needed dependencies ``DT_NEEDED`` from the binary of interest's header (a list of library names) and add them to a list of lists, let's call this ``needed_search``.
 We will pop off the first list and continue in a breadth first fashion, looking at the original binary needed before we look at any found libraries needed dependencies.
+However, we also honor ``LD_PRELOAD`` in the environment, so if paths are found there first (that exist) we parse them first, and fully (e.g., their needed get parsed before the main binary).
+This might be a bug in my implementation if their needed should not be parsed.
+However, we only allow paths in default search directories (the same as defaults) and in secure mode, we ignore paths with slashes:

+    In secure-execution mode, preload pathnames containing
+    slashes are ignored.
+Furthermore, shared objects are preloaded only from the standard search directories and only if they have set-user-ID mode bit enabled (which is not typical).

+I am checking that, given we have secure mode and an existing path, if set-user-ID mode is enabled but not for the binary, we skip it.
-This can be done recursively, or by appending a new list to a list of lists, and continuing until you have an empty list.
+The overall process of parsing NEEDED can be done recursively, or by appending a new list to a list of lists, and continuing until you have an empty list.
 See `this part <https://github.com/vsoch/elfcall/blob/076b6586c8fdf6a3de77ba099c42150e002d944f/elfcall/main/client.py#L102>`_ of the code for an example.
+If a dependency is found to have a slash in the path, it's used as vertabim.
+In my script I check to see if it exists first, but the manpages of ld don't state this explicitly:

+    When resolving shared object dependencies, the dynamic linker first inspects each dependency string to see if it contains a slash (this can occur if a shared object pathname containing slashes was specified at link time).
+If a slash is found, then the dependency string is interpreted as a (relative or absolute) pathname, and the shared object is loaded using that pathname.

  - While we do this, we keep track of a set of seen names, which should be either the soname, or if the soname is not defined, the library name from the needed header.
 As we proceed, if we hit a library that we've seen before, we don't search it again.
 This also prevents us from looping!
  - Implementation wise, this means the first call to the function will find that ``needed_search`` is None (or similar) and we set it to be a the main binary list of needed names inside of a list.
 Otherwise, we just append the new library we are searching 's needed to the current list of ``needed_search``.